-For the purpose of the following tests the same drive unit shall be used for writing and reading operations, both for the disk under test and for the Secondary

-Standard Reference Flexible Disk Cartridge.
+For the purpose of the following tests the same drive unit shall be used for writing and reading operations, both for the disk under test and for the Secondary Standard Reference Flexible Disk Cartridge (RM 8860).
 The in-contact condition shall be used.
+The values obtained from RM 8860 shall be corrected by the calibration factors provided with the RM 8860.